All Episodes

 You think that's fair?

-You know, how is it that the Pit bull, Andrew Weisman, that's Robert Muller's pit bull, according to the New York Times, you know, with his track record of holding ex holding back exculpatory evidence and in cases, his botching the Enron accounting firm investigation where tens of thousands of people, innocent people, lost their jobs.
+You know, how is it that the pit bull, Andrew Weissman, that's Robert Mueller's pit bull, according to the New York Times, you know, with his track record of holding back exculpatory evidence in cases, his botching the Enron accounting firm investigation where tens of thousands of people, innocent people, lost their jobs.

-You know, we keep hearing about furloughed employees that are gonna get their back pay, but what about people that lost their whole career because of Andrew Weisman?
+You know, we keep hearing about furloughed employees that are going to get their back pay, but what about people that lost their whole career because of Andrew Weissman?

 Remember, overturned by the Supreme Court 9-0.